MainulDip/iOS-study/104-swift-ui-1.md

     - Control Views: Text, Label, Button, TabView, NavigationView/NavigationLink, Label, etc
     - Paints Views: Angular/Linear/Radial Gradient
     - Other Views: Image, Group, Capsule, Container Relative Shape, Empty View, Menu etc.
 - Icons : There are many system icons which can be listed/viewed using "SF Symbols" developer app (need to install it from apples's developer website).
-And can be inserted into views using : Image(systemName: "NameOfTheIcon")
+And can be inserted into views using : Image(systemName: "NameOfTheIcon").......

 ### Background Color:
 Background color works with ZStack (depth stack).
 So everything needs to be inserted into